 Is Windows Defender any good?

 While working in the background, it does not show any of the mentioned bugs (despite removal issues).
 In the 21H2 update, it received a heavy optimization patch that made it less greedy to your system’s resources.
-Overall, Microsoft tries to make their brainchild better, but it is definitely not as easy as it looks.
+Overall, Microsoft tries to make its brainchild better, but it is not as easy as it looks.
 Implementing some radical changes is reasonable for Windows 11, where the computers are generally newer.
 But what to do with Windows 10, which remains an enterprise standard?
 And how to deliver this update to thousands of deeply outdated devices that still run Windows 10?
-These questions are likely one of the major headaches in the technological giant office.
+These questions are likely one of the major headaches in the giant technological office.

 Is Microsoft Defender worth using?

 I think everyone must conclude by themself, based on what I have said above.
 Despite the pros and cons of this program, you need also consider your skills.
 For users who are familiar with cybersecurity, who know how malware can be injected and how to determine the fraudulent page, Defender will be enough.
 It is impossible to do a lot – but that will be enough for you.
 Useful tricks this program gives in Windows 11 will make your experience even better.
 Nonetheless, if you don’t want to have even this thing – google how to turn off Microsoft Defender.

 If you are not sure about your knowledge of cybersecurity, it is better to have an additional security tool.
 Each user has their own needs, and it is almost impossible to name the device which will fit anyone.
 But as a basic program that does its job well, I can recommend you GridinSoft Anti-Malware.
 This program does not take a lot of your system resources, can be adjusted flexibly for your needs, and costs pretty reasonable money.

 User Review( votes)

 - Read about Windows Vista love and hate story.

 - The official Microsoft guide at solving one of the problems – eternal scan.